• Skip to primary navigation

 Flank steak strips with fajita seasoning

-• Grill – Put the steak and vegetables on hot, oiled griddle.
+Add steak and vegetables to hot, oiled griddle.
 Cook for 8-10 minutes, tossing the steak and vegetables a few times.
-You want these to be slightly charred and cooked through.
+Add garlic toward the end of the cooking time.
 During the last minute of cooking place tortillas on griddle to warm.

-• Serve – Remove the steak, vegetables and tortillas from griddle and serve with desired toppings.
+Remove the steak, vegetables and tortillas from griddle and serve along with desired toppings.

 Steak strips on griddle